Funded PhD opportunities

 The purpose of this PhD project is to develop understanding of how gait and eye movements are coordinated together during the planning and control of locomotion.
 Integrated eye movement and gait measures will be developed during the project to examine the control of movement during everyday activities, such as collision avoidance when navigating through busy crowds or negotiating changing terrain, including escalators and moving walkways.
 Findings from the experimental work will be used to help inform interventions with a view to reducing the frequency of incidents, such as falls, that occur in public spaces.
 For instance, evidence from the research could be used to help inform the design and operation of escalators or moving walkways to help make them safer for vulnerable users such as those at risk of a fall.

 Applications from candidates with a background in biomechanics, human factors, motor control, experimental psychology or a related subject area are welcomed.
 The successful applicant will receive training and support to develop the skills that will enable the novel integration of eye movement (eye-tracking) and gait (motion capture) measures.
 We are seeking to appoint an enthusiastic and committed candidate with excellent interpersonal and organisational skills as well as an understanding of quantitative research methods.

 Informal enquiries are encouraged and can be made to Dr Matt Dicks on 02392 845170 (firstname.lastname@example.org) or Dr Chris Mills on 02392 845294 (email@example.com)

-The start date for this fully-funded PhD will be at the beginning of October 2017.
-Closing date for the application is the 21st August 2017 and interviews will take place at an arranged time at the end of August/beginning of September.
+The start date for this fully-funded PhD will be at the beginning of February 2018.
+Closing date for the application is the 15th December 2017 and interviews will take place week commencing 8th of January 2018.

 How to Apply